patricktrainer/static-site/posts/hello-world.md

-# title of this post
+# Title of this post

 Hello, world!